navpil/navpil.github.io/art/power-cult-eng.md

 ### Cruelty

 Cruelty is a direct result of the cult of strength, pride and contempt for the weak.
-If the weaker one could not stand up for himself, then, from the point of view of the cult of power, he himself is to blame.
+If the weaker one could not stand up for himself, then, from the point of view of the Cult of Power, he himself is to blame.

 Pride and cynicism (discussed later) combine to produce a lack of compassion.